Osteoporosis, Breast Cancer, and Eating Disorders: Not Just for Women

 - Prior radiation exposure to the chest—This is usually from treatment of another cancer.

-- Hyperestrogenism, estrogen treatment (e.g., for prostate cancer ) or abnormal secretion of the hormone estrogen
+- Hyperestrogenism (estrogen treatment) which may be done for prostate cancer, or abnormal secretion of the hormone estrogen.

 - Heavy alcohol consumption